Hierosoft/PrintableTabletopMappingKit/README.md

 * Open File, choose ptmk-64x64.tsx
 * Go back to map tab (the .tmx file)
 * Make sure the "Layers" tab is selected on the right
-* IF you ever mess up your user interface (lose panels I describe in this guide), reset all your Tiled settings by deleting (/.config/mapeditor.org/ on Linux or macOS)
+* IF you ever mess up your user interface (lose panels I describe in this guide), reset all your Tiled settings by deleting (/.config/mapeditor.org/tiled.conf on Linux or macOS; On Windows, the may be in %APPDATA%)
 * Click "View," "Show Grid" unless it is already unchecked.
 * Double-click the layer name and change it to **"Ground"**
   * In the "Tilesets" tab, choose a plain white square for economical printing, or choose any terrain texture you want.
 This will be the texture that "shows through" when you cut out the area where characters can walk.